ThingSet/thingset.github.io/docs/2c_binary_mode.md

     bin-get    = %x01 endpoint get-type

-    bin-post   = %x02 endpoint cbor-data      ; exec or create is determined ; based on node type
+    bin-post   = %x02 endpoint cbor-data      ; exec or create is determined ; based on object type

-    bin-delete = %x04 endpoint cbor-uint      ; only for valid node IDs
+    bin-delete = %x04 endpoint cbor-uint      ; only for valid object IDs

     bin-fetch  = %x05 endpoint cbor-array     ; returns only values, no keys